 The cuts are part of a planned $600 million restructuring.
-However, the company noted that it will hire for new roles in the wake of the restructuring and plans to end its current fiscal year with roughly the same number of employees as before the layoffs.
+However, the company noted that it will hire for new roles in the wake of the restructuring and planned to end the current fiscal year with roughly the same number of employees as before the layoffs.

-Information technology company Hewlett-Packard announced layoffs that could result in 4,000 to 6,000 employees getting pink slips during the next three years.
+Information technology company Hewlett-Packard announced layoffs that could result in 4,000 to 6,000 employees getting pink slips by the end of 2025.